input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-2.md

  	--network-magic …
 ```

-Create a new address myaddr2:
+Create a new address *myaddr2*:

 ```bash
 $ cardano-cli shelley address key-gen …
 ```

-3. Build a transaction to transfer Ada from myaddr to myaddr2.
+3. Build a transaction to transfer Ada from *myaddr* to *myaddr2*.
 You will need to use the Shelley transaction processing operations:

 ```bash
 $ cardano-cli shelley transaction build-raw \